slackapi/deno-slack-sdk/docs/functions.md

 #### Function ID

 The first argument is the `id` of the function, a unique string identifier representing the function (`"dino"` in the above example).
-It must be unique in your application; no other functions or [workflows][workflows] may be named identically.
+It must be unique in your application; no other functions may be named identically.

 #### Function Definition